DMV Point System in New JerseyPage Overview

-From time to time you should get a copy of your driving record to see if your license is in good standing and find out how many points are on your driving record.
+From time to time you should get a copy of your driving record to see if your New Jersey driver's license is in good standing and find out how many points you currently have.

-A surcharge is a fee that is computed on an annual basis that can be charged to you in addition to court fines and fees based on an excessive number of points or a serious driving infraction.
+A surcharge is a fee that is computed on an annual basis that can be charged to you in addition to court fines and fees.
+Your surcharge will be based on the number of excessive points you have on your New Jersey driving record or if you've been conviction of a serious driving violation.

-The MVC makes it convenient to pay your surcharge:
+The NJ MVC makes it convenient to pay your surcharge:

 - Online through its payment center.